$k$-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers: Experimental Results

 The results of Mondrian, TDG and CB show more consistent trends.
 Clearer differences between these three methods can be observed for the \textsc{cahousing} and \textsc{mgm} datasets.
 In general, the results for Mondrian seem to be less noisy (oscillating) than those obtained for TDG and CB.
 For more details on the behaviour of TDG and CB refer to~\autoref{subsub:tdg_cb}.

-We can observe different shapes of performance curves in the experiments, with the curves either rising, falling or remaining almost at a constant level.
-An increase in classification performance for increasing $k$ values is obtained for $k$-NN and the \textsc{cahousing} dataset anonymised with TDG and CB.
+We can observe different shapes of performance curves in the experiments, with the curves either falling or remaining almost at a constant level.
+For some ranges of $k$, an increase in classification performance for increasing $k$ values can be observed, \eg\ for $k$-NN and the \textsc{cahousing} dataset anonymised with TDG and CB.
 For smaller $k$ values, these algorithms lead to much weaker results compared to Mondrian.
-As $k$ increases up to $k=20$, the performances of TDG and CB increase and remain almost constant afterwards.
+As $k$ increases up to $k=20$, the performances of TDG and CB increase, but thereafter they decrease as expected.
 This is remarkable as we would expect that with increasing $k$, the classification accuracy would in general degrade.
 This seems not to be the case in all situations and may be a dataset-dependent effect.
-Since it occurs only for TDG and CB and one combination of dataset and classifier, we would consider this behaviour an outlier.
-We assume that improvements in classification performance may be obtained in cases where the generalisation hierarchy generated by the anonymisation algorithm synergises with the class structure in the dataset and thus helps the classifier to partition the classes.
+Since it occurs only in isolated cases, we would consider these results rather as outliers.
+We assume that the improvements in classification performance may occur in cases where the generalisation hierarchy generated by the anonymisation algorithm correlates well with the class structure in the dataset and thus helps the classifier to partition the classes more easily.

-Nearly constant curves can be observed in the following five scenarios: Mondrian with RF/SVM and the \textsc{adult} dataset; TDG with SVM and the \textsc{cahousing} dataset; and all four anonymisation algorithms with $k$-NN and the \textsc{cmc} dataset.
-For all other scenarios (\ie\ 55 of 64 scenarios), decreasing curves can be observed (which is generally the expected behaviour as $k$ increases).
+Nearly constant curves can be observed for Mondrian, TDG and CB with the \textsc{adult} dataset.
+For all other scenarios, decreasing curves can be observed (which is generally the expected behaviour as $k$ increases).
 In the following sections we discuss and analyse in more detail our observations for the different experiment configurations.